Sinclair Lewis Boyhood Home

 The Sinclair Lewis Boyhood Home is a historic house museum and National Historic Landmark in Sauk Centre, Minnesota, United States.
 From 1889 until 1902 it was the home of young Sinclair Lewis (1885–1951), who would become the most famous American novelist of the 1920s and the first American to receive the Nobel Prize in Literature.
 His most famous book, Main Street, was inspired by the town of Sauk Centre as Lewis perceived it from this home.

-The Sinclair Lewis Foundation acquired the house in 1956 and has restored to its appearance during Lewis's boyhood.
+The Sinclair Lewis Foundation acquired the house in 1956 and restored the house to its appearance during Lewis's boyhood.
+The Sauk Centre Historical Society has become the new owner in 2026.
 They offer tours regularly during the summer and by appointment throughout the rest of the year.

 Description

 The Sinclair Lewis Boyhood Home is a two-story wood-frame building with an L-shaped footprint.
 It has a gable roof and clapboard siding.
 An open porch extends across the front façade, with slender, square-paneled posts supporting the porch roof and decorated with brackets and an entablature.

 The interior contains eight rooms.
 The ground floor consists of a living room, dining room, and kitchen, the latter of which lets out into a small, enclosed porch.
 Upstairs are four bedrooms plus a bathroom which featured running water and a flush toilet.

 At the rear of the lot stands a 1½-story frame carriage house.